 How to Maintain Your Electric RV Steps

-And finally, be sure to cycle your steps periodically, even when your RV is not being used regularly, to ensure that the parts are working properly and keep them from rusting in place.
+And finally, be sure to cycle your steps periodically, even when your RV is not in use regularly, to ensure that the parts are working properly and prevent them from rusting in place.

 Can You Repair Your Steps Yourself?

 Yes, you can!
-The parts involved are fairly simple – there’s a motor, a control unit (the brain), and the steps themselves.
-These parts are fairly easy to replace, and owners’ manuals usually have good troubleshooting guides for identifying what’s wrong and how to fix it.
+The parts involved are pretty simple – there’s a motor, a control unit (the brain), and the steps themselves.
+These parts are relatively easy to replace, and owners’ manuals typically include good troubleshooting guides for identifying the issue and determining the necessary repair.

 You might encounter a few common issues when troubleshooting an issue with RV steps, the most common being that the steps won’t extend or retract when you expect them to.